 The Office of Undergraduate Admissions maintains a table of the USC credit you may receive for high scores on Advanced Placement (AP) or International Baccalaureate (IB) exams.

 Be sure to request that testing agencies send official AP/IB credit directly to the Office of Undergraduate Admissions.
 The AP code for USC is 5818.

 Consult the Transfer Equivalency Tables provided by the University Registrar.

 Be sure to submit official, sealed transcripts for all coursework at non-USC institutions to the Office of Undergraduate Admissions.

-Check out this video if you need help understanding your degree audit in DegreeWorks.
+Check out this video if you need help understanding your DegreeWorks degree audit.

-Learn more about the Carolina Core, its requirements, and its courses here.
-Please Note: some majors require specific Carolina Core coursescourses.
+Learn more about the Carolina Core, its requirements, and its courses.
+Please Note: some majors require specific Carolina Core courses.
 Not all courses listed on the website may apply to all majors.
-Your advisor will share more at orientation.
+Your advisor will share more about this at orientation.

 |Carolina Core||Carolina Core Website - Search for Courses||tag 1, tag2|

 |Microsoft Teams||Virtual Advising with Microsoft Teams How-To|

 |Self Service Carolina||How to Register for Classes Using Self Service Carolina|